System Requirements

 Local disks are preferred over networked disks for temporary storage (or for data that is used often) because networked disks are affected by network access, bandwidth, and network traffic.

-Supported Queueing Systems
+Supported Queuing Systems

 Supported Features